 The Ruins of California

-I had always wanted to write about my father, a charming and unconventional man who took the responsibilities of parenthood more seriously than he did the vows of marriage.
+I had always wanted to write about my father, a man who took the responsibilities of parenthood more seriously than he did the vows of marriage.
 After Esquire Magazine published a personal essay that I wrote about him, I signed a contract to write a full-length memoir for Random House.
 Eventually this became a novel for Penguin Press.

 As one of my father’s old girlfriends put it, “nobody would have believed the truth anyway.”